AdejokeAdeoye/RL_ASSIGNMENT_TWO/README.md

 - The Blue state at (0, 1) yields a reward of 5 and jumps to the red state at (4, 2).
 - The Green state at (0, 4) yields a reward of 2.5 and jumps to either the red state at (4, 2) or the yellow state at (4, 4) with equal probability.
 - The agent receives a reward of -0.5 for attempting to move off the grid.

+In part 2, the environment has been modified to include two terminal states defined at (4, 0) and (2, 4), where the episode terminates upon reaching these states, with a reward of 0.
+Also, in this part, the agent receives a reward of -0.2 for moving between white cells, and a reward of -0.5 for attempting to move off the grid.

 ## Project Structure